- Off road parking

 - Broadband / WiFi

-Lynmouth 1 mile.
 This delightful, imposing Edwardian house occupies a cliffside position, and sits in a beautiful, secluded location, close to Lynmouth's harbour and town in North Devon.
 The interior of this Lynmouth cottage combines elegant period features with modern furnishings to create a warm and inviting base, ideal for any large group.
 Most of the rooms benefit from magnificent sea views that stretch out across the Bristol Channel towards Wales, and with four spacious bedrooms with en-suite facilities, and a further single bedroom on the second floor, this Lynmouth cottage provides an excellent base for a family gathering by the sea.
 There are two sitting rooms at this cottage in Lynmouth, a large kitchen with dining area and French doors that open onto a sunny balcony and terraced garden, from where guests can sit for hours watching the busy seaside town below.
-From your Lynmouth cottage you can take a road that leads down to the pub, village and harbour, a fifteen minute walk on the way down, but much longer on the return back up, so stop to catch your breath and admire the outstanding views!
+From your Lynmouth cottage, go down some steps in the garden and follow the path leading down to the village, taking a moment to admire the outstanding views.
+Once in the village you will find an award-winning 14th century thatched inn, shops and the harbour.
 There is private parking available at your Lynmouth cottage, and plenty of attractions in the immediate area, meaning that you can take a rest from the driver's seat for a few days and explore the region on foot.
 Take a ride to Lynton on the water-operated cliff railway; the views on the train journey are truly breathtaking, and Lynton has a variety of gift shops, tea rooms and restaurants to sample.
 A walk to the spectacular setting of the valley of rocks, which is about a mile walk from Lynton, where you may meet the resident herd of goats is a must.
 Enjoy a stroll along the River Lyn valley from Lynmouth, one of Britain's deepest river gorges, to Watersmeet where there is a NT tea room and visitor centre.
 This fabulous cottage sitting in a dramatic setting is sure to inspire, and is not to be missed.

 Over three floors.
 Five bedrooms: 1 x super king-size double with TV and en-suite bath, shower over, basin and WC, 1 x king-size double with TV and en-suite shower, basin and WC, 1 x double with TV and en-suite shower, basin and WC, 1 x family room with 1 adult bunks and 1 single with en-suite shower, basin and WC, 1 x second floor single.
 Shower room with shower, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
 Two sitting rooms (both seat 7).